Explainable classification of astronomical uncertain time series

+As \citet{mbouopda2021sast} demonstrated that additional reference time series per class offer limited accuracy improvement at the cost of higher computational overhead, we follow their setting and use $k=1$.
+We have also considered every possible subsequence length starting from 3 to the time series length, letting the classifier automatically select the most relevant ones.
+This is computationally feasible because we are retrieving the subsequences from the reference time series and not from the full dataset.
 As the reference time series are chosen randomly, we run each experiment $3$ times and we report the average precision, recall, F1 score, cross entropy loss and the time taken for training and inference (in hours).
+We tested multiple alternative sampling strategies—including class prototypes and sampling several instances per class—but our experiments showed no accuracy or runtime gains relative to the simple strategy proposed in the original SAST paper.
 As PLAsTiCC is an imbalanced multiclass dataset, we use a weighted average to compute the precision, recall and F1 score; the weights being the percentage of each class in the dataset.
 Table \ref{tab:usast-results} shows the result using the XGBoost classifier only as it has led to the best classification performance.
 However, detailed results are available in the supplementary material.